 If you’re desperately in need of some downtime, have a completely guilt-free weekend at home.
 Getting dressed is optional.
 Read, binge Netflix, bake cookies, do whatever chills you out.

 If you’ve had quite enough of being home this year thank you, try being a tourist in your own hometown or nearest city.
 Take the tour bus, visit the museums, wander in the parks, people-watch at a coffee shop.
 Pretend you’re on holiday and you might start to feel like you really are.

 All the heat-loving crops are in season at this time of year, which means you might have a glut of tomatoes and cucumbers on your hands.
 Beetroot, broccoli, courgettes and summer squash are all in abundance this month too, as well as plums, raspberries and blackberries.

 9 Go to a festival

-While things might not still be quite back to normal, lots of festivals are back in some shape or form this year.
-So whether it’s a music, book, theatre, or any other kind of festival, it’s time to enjoy their return.
+Most festivals are back in full swing after the pandemic years.
+So whether it’s a music, book, theatre, or any other kind of festival, it’s time to enjoy.

 10 Have an outdoor nap